swl10/pyslet/doc/odatav2_sqlexample.rst

 Either way, both types of symmetric relationships get mapped to a table with the name of the AssociationSet.
 There are two sets of foreign keys, one for each of the EntitySets being joined.
-The paths are rather complex consisting of triples:  (name of the source entity set, name of navigation property in the source entity set, name of the key field in the target set).
+The paths are rather complex and are explained in detail in :py:class:`~pyslet.odata2.sqlds.SQLAssociationCollection`.

 Step 2: Test the Model